-Management variables are usually controlled by the management API.
-However, it is possible to create variables that are accessed through the API but implemented in application code.
+The management API usually controls management variables.
+It is possible, however, to create variables that are accessed through the API but implemented in application code.
 You can do this by specifying an accessor function for the variable when it is registered with the API.